feac80/RESTful-API/README.md

 node_modules folder: This folder will contains all nodejs packages.

 serviceAcountKey/serviceAcountKey: these files are used to authenticate in the firebase database.

+.env: This file contains all the enviroment variables mentioned in prerequisites section.

 ## Running the application in dev